tdwg/bdq/tg2/_build_review/templates/bdqtest/bdqtest_landing-header.md

 - Researchers and data managers evaluating dataset readiness for specific uses
 - Standards developers integrating BDQ Test logic into broader biodiversity data infrastructures.

-While some familiarity with controlled vocabularies and RDF modeling may be useful, the document is designed to be accessible to both technical and semi-technical users who want to apply, understand, or extend BDQ Tests.
+While familiarity with controlled vocabularies and RDF modeling may be useful, this document is designed to be accessible to both technical and semi-technical users who want to understand, apply, or extend BDQ `Tests`.

 ### 1.3 Associated Documents (non-normative)